 Postponing Your Wedding?
 A Guide to Changing Your Date

-If you had a wedding planned for spring, summer or even early fall of 2020, you may find yourself in the difficult position of changing your wedding date due to COVID-19.
+If you had a wedding planned in 2020, you may find yourself in the difficult position of changing your wedding date due to COVID-19.

-Coronavirus has led to a nationwide ban on gatherings over 10 people, business closures, and strictly-enforced social distancing measures.
-Many states (like ours) are under stay-at-home orders until further notice.
+Coronavirus has led to bans on large indoor gatherings, travel restrictions, and strictly-enforced social distancing measures.
+All of this has made couples wary of proceeding with their 2020 wedding, especially if they have out-of-town guests.
 People are now less concerned about a specific date or year and care more about celebrating with their loved ones when it’s safe and responsible to do so.

 If you and your fiancé have decided to postpone your big day, here are the steps you’ll need to take, as well as some important considerations for your future wedding date.

 2020 has been a popular year for wedding dates, and many of those couples have already rescheduled for 2021.
 Add in the couples that originally opted for a 2021 wedding, and you may not be left with a lot of weekend availability.

 A weekday or afternoon wedding can be a great alternative to the traditional weekend affair.
 Venues and vendors tend to have more availability during the week and may even offer associated discounts.